-This article provides a brief overview of the necessary components required when setting up a data import.
+This article provides a brief overview of the data import process.
 Please refer to our Data Imports - An Overview guide for a deep dive into the full process.

 Documents You'll Need:

 - How to Set Up Your CSV File

 Introduction to Data Imports

 Data Imports are an additional service provided by Absorb, which fall into two main categories: scheduled imports and one-time imports.

 Scheduled imports typically involve a daily feed from another system such as an HRIS provider, which allows you to ensure your LMS users are always up to date with your HRIS system.
 However, many Absorb clients use scheduled imports for other reasons such as updating course enrollments from a third-party content provider, bulk creating Instructor-Led Course sessions, or setting attendance for classes.

 One-time imports are often used to assist with migrating data from another system (historical data import) but our team is able to assist with bulk importing or updating data for any reason and with multiple types of records.

 While there are various file types that can be used when exporting data, the only one supported by Absorb for importing data is Comma Separated Values (CSV).
 It is important that you use this format when working with Absorb.
 You may want to review our support article: What is a CSV file and how do I save my spreadsheet as one?